rayatiga/rayatiga/readme.md

-# Rayatiga: Empowering Your Digital Presence
+# Rayatiga: Empowering Web Solutions for a Digital Future

 Welcome to Rayatiga, your go-to solution for simplifying your online presence through user-friendly Information Technology services.